openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 mo --input_model ocr.onnx --input data,seq_len --input_shape [-1,150,200,1],[-1]
 ```

-To optimize memory consumption for models with undefined dimensions in run-time, Model Optimizer provides capability to define boundaries of dimensions.
+To optimize memory consumption for models with undefined dimensions in run-time, Model Optimizer provides the capability to define boundaries of dimensions.
 The boundaries of undefined dimension can be specified with ellipsis.
 For example, launch the Model Optimizer for the ONNX* OCR model and specify a boundary for the batch dimension.